How to Start an LLC in Florida (Step-by-Step Guide)

 Consider using an LLC service

-LLC formation services, such as ZenBusiness and Northwest Registered Agent can help make the formation process more efficient and more accurate.
+LLC formation services, such as Northwest Registered Agent and ZenBusiness can help make the formation process more efficient and more accurate.
 These companies help walk you through the process from start to finish and work with the state of Florida to ensure everything is handled correctly.

 Using an LLC service costs a bit extra, but for many businesses, it is well worth the cost.
-ZenBusiness has plans for just $49, so the cost is quite reasonable.
+Northwest has plans for just $39 plus state fees, so the cost is quite reasonable.
 While you can form a limited liability company in Florida on your own, you will almost certainly save time and hassle by using a company.

 Also, keep in mind that these companies offer other complimentary services that you may need anyways.
-For instance, you will need a Registered Agent to represent your company – and ZenBusiness or Northwest Registered Agent can both fill this role.
+For instance, you will need a Registered Agent to represent your company – and Northwest Registered Agent or ZenBusiness can both fill this role.

 Name your Florida LLC